 Traditionally, Koh Yao Noi has been a Muslim fishing village.
 That is not to say that there aren't any Buddhists on the island.
 There are, but they are not the majority.
 There is absolutely no problems between them.

 Nestled between two mass tourism destinations, Phuket and Krabi, it is refreshing to see that the villagers haven't sold out to mere money.
 They still find great pleasure in sitting under a tree or throwing a line in the water.
 They have retained their laid-back attitude.

-Downtown Koh Yao Noi consists of many restaurants, small convenience shops, fruit and vegetable displays, hardware shops, and a few internet cafes.
+Downtown Koh Yao Noi consists of a few restaurants, small convenience shops, fruit and vegetable displays, hardware shops, and a couple of internet cafes.
 There is one 7 Eleven however.

 Rice is such an important part of Thai culture that the language used to describe eating literally uses the word rice in each instance.
 Are you hungry would be said, "Hungry rice no?"
 Or, are you hungry for rice.
 If you're full you would say something like, "Eat rice already."
 There is a Thai word for food, but they seldom use it.
 So, as rice is so important, the locals can show you how rice was processed in the past... and some still use this method.
 You'll see some methods used to separate the rice from the hull.
 It's fun to do and you'll get a chance to work the 'machines' if you wish.